ossf/wg-supply-chain-integrity/governance/chair-onboarding.md

 linked upstream [OpenSSF TAC](https://github.com/ossf/tac) documents.

 > This guide is written to be reusable by any OpenSSF Working Group, not just
-> this one.
-Everything through [Getting help](#getting-help) is generic;
-> WG-specific links live in [This WG's specifics](#this-wgs-specifics) at the
-> bottom.
-If you're reading this from another WG's repo, replace that section
-> and the WG name above.
+> this one — it deliberately doesn't repeat this WG's specific links (mailing
+> list, Slack, calendar, roster, lifecycle stage).
+Those live in this repo's
+> top-level README and stay current there rather than in a second copy here.

 ## What the role involves